Genny Orr, Product Marketing Manager

 The part I’m most excited about is our matching algorithms, which is a fancy term for helping parents find the information that’s most relevant to them based on their preferences.
 Last year we introduced the guided search concept to help families find the schools that are the best match for their kids by answering some simple questions about their child and preferences.
 That’s been really useful, but I think we can go further with the algorithms in the future to do smarter matching that reflects how different types of parents make decisions.

 INTERESTED IN LEARNING MORE ABOUT SCHOOLMINT’S COMPREHENSIVE SCHOOL CHOICE AND ENROLLMENT MANAGEMENT SOLUTION?
-View our recorded webinar on Transforming the School Choice Enrollment Experience.
+View our recorded webinars on Effective Family Outreach to Kick-Start Your Enrollment Process and Transforming the School Choice Enrollment Experience.